Divsatwork/Cable-Operator/README.md

 # Cable-Operator
-A simple and effective solutions for all the cable vendors to simply replace the traditional pen-paper system.
+Tired of using pen and paper to calculate balances, setting datesheet for collection of payments and finding it hard it to maintain the above stuff?
+You have come to the right place.

-Running:
+Cable Operator Manager eases your work and makes you independent of the standard pen and paper methods used.

-This program uses Java at front end and MySQL at the back end.
-Please make sure you have Java libraries and MySQL Database manager installed.
+Requirements:
-To run the program,
+1. Java installed (JRE)
-1. Download the project as zip.
+2. MySQL installed (You should know root's password so that the program can do the neccessary work)

-2. Extract using any tool.
+To Run:
-3. Browse into the root directory of the project's folder and open terminal/command prompt there.
+1. Open Command Prompt and then browse to the folder's directory.
-4. Iterate to the dist/ folder in your command line window.
+2. Then type:
-5. Type "java -jar app1.jar" to run the application.
+    java -jar <<filename of the application>>

-Working:
+3. If you are running the application for the first time, Click on Menu--> Initialize.
-After running the program for the first time, open the File menu and you will find an option named "Initialize".
-This is to be run after launching the program for the first time.
-It will create the tables and the dependencies in the MySQL db.(Please ensure your MySQL runs on the default port and not on any custom port)
+   This will make sure of the backend required for the application to run.
-After initialization, the program will automaticall start working and boom!
+   Note: It'll prompt you to enter the root's password.
+This is the MySQL's root password.
+Leave it blank if you think there was no password set to it.

 Extra notes:
 1. I will include the documentation to import an Excel sheet with records into the database.